 Lecture time: 73 min.
 Discussion time: approx. 70 min.

+Diane what would -7SMa be?
+Perhaps -7SM should be divided into SM1 & SM2

 Lecture handling instructions

+This lecture begins a series of 3 discoveries about whom we really are and how that God created us.

-One Seminar prior to the one in which you intend to use this lecture, hand out copies of a to all students as a practical assignment.
+One Seminar prior to the one in which you intend to use this lecture, hand out copies of PD9-7SM ?a? to all students as a practical assignment.
 They will need to read through it all before attending.

+Verify by phone ahead of time that the brothers have read this.

+Immediately upon arrival have those brothers who did not read it yet read it first prior to beginning your meeting.

 Just prior to watching the lecture, hand out 917-7b to all the students and have them evaluate themselves.

 Leader’s Oral Opening Comments